-If you have any doubts about the identity of the insurer or insurance broker involved in placing the insurance policy for your property or if you would like further details of the insurance cover over your property, please contact our office and we will be pleased to provide you with the relevant information.
+If you have any doubts as to whether you have insurance cover through HPMS, or about the identity of the insurer covering your property or if you would like further details of the cover, please contact our office and we will be pleased to provide you with the relevant information.

 Common Insurance can be a confusing and complex matter.
 We have therefore produced this informative Q&A which we hope will serve as a useful guide in helping unravel some of the issues.